maffeidardis/cvector-challenge/README.md

 # Virtual Energy Trading Platform

 A virtual energy trading platform that simulates day-ahead energy markets using real PJM (Pennsylvania, Jersey, Maryland) market data.
-The platform implements a complete trading workflow from bidding to settlement with real-time P&L calculations.
+The platform implements a complete trading workflow from bidding to settlement with P&L calculations.

 ## Architecture Overview